Close up of a man pouring red wine into a wine glass

 • Warm climates produce riper grapes with higher sugar levels, resulting in fuller wines with higher alcohol.

-Compare a vibrant New Zealand Sauvignon Blanc to a rich Californian Chardonnay, and you will feel this difference immediately.
+Compare a vibrant New Zealand Sauvignon Blanc with a rich Californian Chardonnay, and the difference becomes immediately clear.

 Grape Variety